Brief knowledge base

 Web proxyNo installation required, ready in the browserAds, instability, and very limited control

-Limits: without an HTTPS tunnel, data can leak in transit, and many sites block common datacenter ranges.
+Limitations: without an HTTPS tunnel, data is transmitted in the open, and many sites block known data center ranges.

 How it works: the client asks the proxy to create a `CONNECT host:443` tunnel, and traffic then goes inside a TLS session.